psnmissaka/bindr/README.md

 - `size` - Size of the text

 ### Run with defaults

 You can run the Bindr by running `npm start` command.

 ### Running with custom inputs

 If you want to pass custom inputs for different properties, you can run bindr as follows.

 Ex:

 - Custom greeting text - `node index.js --greeting welcome`
 - Text color blue - `node index.js --color Blue`

 ### Running tests

-Run the command ``
+Run the command `npm test`

 ### Running with Docker